yiisoft/docs/guide/en/glossary.md

 Configuration may refer either to the process of setting properties of an object or to a configuration file that stores settings for an object, or a class of objects.
 Read more in ["Configuration"](concept/configuration.md).

+# D

+## DI

+Dependency Injection is a programming technique where an object inject a dependent object. ["DI"](concept/di-container.md)

 # I

 ## installation